 Carolien Brouwer, product co-ordinator, Royal FloraHolland

-RSM’s New Business development programme is led by faculty members with impeccable academic credentials and a thorough knowledge of business practice.
+RSM’s Innovation Management programme is led by faculty members with impeccable academic credentials and a thorough knowledge of business practice.
 Selected for their ability and experience in teaching executives, they will draw on their research and knowledge to deliver a unique learning experience.
 Occasionally we may substitute other faculty members according to the content of the programme and their availability.

 Prof. Jan van den Ende